5 Questions to Ask When Choosing an Estate Agent

 So you’re selling a property?
 Regardless of where you’ll want the best estate agent.
-It doesn’t matter whether you’ll need a estates agent in Wigan, Perth or anywhere else in the UK for that matter, there is plenty of choice.
+It doesn’t matter whether you’ll need an estates agent in Wigan, West Ham or a Willenhall Estate Agents, there is plenty of choice for estate agents in the UK.
 But how do you know which estate agent would offer you the best service, or indeed get you the best price for your property.

 Picking the right estate agent can be the difference between selling your home quickly or it being sat in property portals for months on end.
 So, how do you choose the correct estate agent? lots of people will just go for the one that is nearest to their home.
 But there are a number of variables when deciding on an estate agent which could be the difference between a smooth trouble free sale or a complex nightmare.
 So, listed below are five questions you should ask before deciding who to place your property with.
 Remember the careful choice of an estate agent can lead to you getting the price you want in the shortest time.

 How Many Properties Like Mine Have You sold Recently

 Having experience of successfully selling properties like yours is a big plus point when choosing an estate agent.
 If they have been handling similar properties, they will generally have a specific knowledge of what buyers want and realistic sale prices.
 Quite often they will have a list of potential clients looking for the exact type of property you are looking to sell.
 Always ask how long these properties took to sell, and whether the prices had to be reduced, that way you can get a good feel for timescale and realistic value.
 You will also find that Estate Agents who regularly sell properties such as yours will have a good reputation in the local area making them a magnet for buyers.

 What Platforms Will You Use to Advertise My Property